wmhilton-stoplight/platform-docs/governance/proposals.md

 Proposals are created automatically for Git branches that contain changes to API Design or Documentation files, when compared to their baseline Git branch.

-On the propsals screen, use the **State** dropdown to filter proposals by:
+On the proposals list, use the **State** dropdown to filter proposals by:

 * **All**: Shows all Git branches that contain API design or docs changes vs. their baseline branch (effectively, a "Proposal").
 * **Review**: Proposals that have an associated open pull request.